-In this post, I’ll show you how to make raised beds cheaply from pallet wood.
+In this post, you’ll learn how to make raised beds cheaply from pallet wood.
 Seriously, it’s a quick project.
 I love the look of the bed (I love the look of pallet wood!) and the height of it is just right.
 But best of all, it was free to put together!
-I’ll share with you where I get my pallets from and how I use them.
-I am sure you can get them for free too, all you need are screws.
-Let’s begin…

 I planted a huge garden at my farm earlier this spring.
 It’s right across the road from the house we live in and I consider those 20 acres as my personal playground.
 I get to play with the tractor and plant whatever the heck I want.

 It all was going great, I set up a huge Back-to-Eden garden full of glorious wood chips and simple but super awesome trellises.
-(Read: How to Set Up a Back-to-Eden Garden and How to Build Tomato Trellis), I planted the whole garden with wonderful seeds and it all germinated beautifully.
+I planted the whole garden with wonderful seeds and it all germinated beautifully.

 How to Make Raised Beds Cheaply From Pallet Wood…

-My house is surrounded by grass so if I wanted a garden close to the house I’d have to set it on the lawn and use raised beds.
-(Read: How to Start a Garden Where Grass is Currently Growing).
+My house is surrounded by grass so if I wanted a garden close to the house I’d have to set the garden on the lawn and use raised beds.
 I had a huge budget of $0 for this project.

-I looked around and gathered some frames (wooden and metal) that I had laying around and transferred a couple of wooden beds I had at the farm across the road to where the house is (you can see how I made those in Building Raised Garden Beds – a Simple and Quick Construction) but still, I was missing one bed.
+I looked around and gathered some frames (wooden and metal) that I had laying around and transferred a couple of wooden beds I had at the farm across the road to where the house is but still, I was missing one bed.